ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :sample:
     One or more examples.
   :version_added:
-    Only needed if this return was extended after initial Ansible release, i.e. this is greater than the top level `version_added` field.
+    Only needed if this return was extended after initial Ansible release, in other words, this is greater than the top level `version_added` field.
-    This is a string, and not a float, i.e. ``version_added: '2.3'``.
+    This is a string, and not a float, for example, ``version_added: '2.3'``.
   :contains:
     Optional.
 To describe nested return values, set ``type: complex``, ``type: dict``, or ``type: list``/``elements: dict`` and repeat the elements above for each sub-field.